vfarcic/vfarcic.github.io/devops23/README-workshop.md

 ### Section 5: Scaling Pods With ReplicaSets

-ReplicaSet’s primary, and pretty much only function, is to ensure that a specified number of replicas of a Pod matches the actual state (almost) all the time.
+ReplicaSet's primary, and pretty much only function, is to ensure that a specified number of replicas of a Pod matches the actual state (almost) all the time.
 That means that ReplicaSets make Pods scalable.

 ## Day 2 (4 hours)